 In the past few months I’ve been blown away by how many couples we know who are divorcing, separating, or heading very quickly in that direction.

 It makes me shake my head.
 Especially when I read that marriages ending in divorce lasted an average of 9.8 years.
 When you think that some couples have been married 40 – 50 years, it’s almost like shutting off a movie after watching the previews.
 You haven’t even gotten started!

 Why do I think selfishness plays such a role?
-Here are the ‘latest’ top 10 reasons for divorce:
+Here are the ‘latest’ top 10 reasons people give for divorce:

 1. We grew apart

 2. We don’t make each other happy anymore

 4. It’s better for the kids if we divorce

 5. I grew up but he/she stayed the same

 6. We’re different people than when we got married

+7. It isn’t fun anymore